Visiting the Archives

 Upon arrival at the front desk, you will be asked to sign in before beginning research.
 Library staff will retrieve requested materials from our closed stacks.
 We ask that you follow certain guidelines while using the collections:

 - Food and drink are not allowed in proximity to archival collections.
-You may bring food and drink and store it in the Library’s refrigerator and consume in areas away from archival material.
+You may bring food and drink and store it in the Library’s refrigerator and consume it in areas away from archival material.

 - To view documents, simply complete a request slip, which we will provide, and present it to staff.
 We will bring your items to you.